SzymonSzott/academic-kickstart/content/publication/selfish-relays-reputation/index.md

 ---
 # Documentation: https://sourcethemes.com/academic/docs/managing-content/

-title: "Selfish Attacks in Two-Hop IEEE 802.11 Relay Networks: Impact and Countermeasures"
+title: "A Reputation Scheme to Discourage Selfish QoS Manipulation in Two-Hop Wireless Relay Networks"
-authors: ["Szymon Szott", "Jerzy Konorski"]
+authors: ["Jerzy Konorski", "Szymon Szott"]
-date: 2018-08-09T15:33:37+02:00
+date: 2018-12-08T07:50:12+02:00
-doi: "10.1109/LWC.2018.2809726"
+doi: "10.1109/GLOCOM.2018.8647988"

 # Schedule page publish date (NOT publication's date).
-publishDate: 2019-08-29T15:33:37+02:00
+publishDate: 2020-08-01T07:59:16+02:00

 # Publication type.
 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["2"]
+publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: "IEEE Wireless Communications Letters, vol. 7, no. 4, pp. 658-661, Aug.
-2018"
+publication: "2018 IEEE Global Communications Conference (GLOBECOM), Abu Dhabi, United Arab Emirates, 2018"
-publication_short: "IEEE Wireless Commun.
-Lett.
-7(4):658-661, 2018"
+publication_short: ""

-abstract: "In IEEE 802.11 networks, selfish stations can pursue a better quality of service through selfish MAC-layer attacks.
-Such attacks are easy to perform, secure routing protocols do not prevent them, and their detection may be complex.
-Two-hop relay topologies allow a new angle of attack: a selfish relay can tamper with either source traffic, transit traffic, or both.
-We consider the applicability of selfish attacks and their variants in the two-hop relay topology, quantify their impact, and study defense measures."
+abstract: "In wireless networks, stations can improve their received quality of service (QoS) by handling packets of source flows with higher priority.
+Additionally, in cooperative relay networks, the relays can handle transit flows with lower priority.
+We use game theory to model a two-hop relay network where each of the two involved stations can commit such selfish QoS manipulation.
+We design and evaluate a reputation-based incentive scheme called RISC2WIN, whereby a trusted third party (e.g., an access point) can limit selfish behavior and preserve appropriate QoS for both stations."

 # Summary.
 An optional shortened abstract.
 summary: ""